 For those suffering from chronic obstructive pulmonary disease (COPD), finding affordable and effective treatment can be difficult.
 Traditional treatments such as inhalers, steroids, and supplemental oxygen address the symptoms of lung disease only, not the progression of the disease itself.
-For relief from symptoms and a chance to promote natural healing within the lungs, many patients turn to stem cell therapy.
-Unfortunately, stem cell therapy is considered a new treatment, so it is not yet covered by insurance.
+For relief from symptoms and a chance to promote natural healing within the lungs, many patients turn to cellular therapy.
+Unfortunately, cellular therapy is considered a new treatment, so it is not yet covered by insurance.
 However, some find it helpful to try a fundraising strategy.
-The Lung Institute wants to help you reach your goal to get treatment, so we’d like to offer a few pointers on how some people have used Fundraising for Lung Disease Treatment.
+The Lung Health Institute wants to help you reach your goal to get treatment, so we’d like to offer a few pointers on how some people have used Fundraising for Lung Disease Treatment.

 When preparing to raise funds, the key to success is starting early.
 It helps to give yourself a deadline.
 Once you’ve set an overall deadline, proceed to set realistic increments or “milestones” on the road to reaching your goal.
 For example, you might decide that the end of the first week is your deadline to have raised $200 dollars.
 By week two, $400.

 During your preparation period, think about establishing your pitch and practicing it often, first in front of the mirror, then later to friends.
 This will help perfect your delivery and pace.
 This step is perhaps the most important, and when taken seriously, it will yield the highest chance of success.

 Identify Those Who Care